| |

 Dear Dr. Dave and Dr. Dee,

-I am a bartender and I work nights for a lady I like very much.
-I have only worked for her a short time, and I recently met her boyfriend.
-You can not ask him how his day went without a smart answer.
-He doesn`t seem to care that anyone else is in the world.
-He doesn`t seem to care much for her, but he hangs around and she is so smitten.
-He treats us (the help and most of the customers) with a vague indifference and she allows this and makes excuses for his behavior.
-He reprimands me if I am with another customer and I do not get to him right away.
+I am a bartender and I work nights for a lady I like very much, but cannot tolerate her boyfriend.
+He doesn't seem to care much for her, but he hangs around, and she is so smitten.
+He treats us (the help and most of the customers) with a vague indifference, and she allows this.
+He reprimands me if I am with another customer, and I do not get to him right away.
 She thinks this is funny.
-I fell that he looks down his nose at all the rest of us.
-I have tried to talk to her about his behavior but she says "that`s just John".
+I have tried to talk to her about his behavior but she says "that's just John."
 I feel guilty leaving, so how can I do it gracefully?

 Signed,